Website Redesign or Conversion Rate Optimization? That is the Question.

 In other words, YES- color and content arrangement are important.
 Yet, it is important that you not get distracted by these small aesthetic choices without first securing a solid foundation of the bigger things, like delivery, message, and branding.

-Conversion Rate Optimization is an Experiment
+Everything is an Experiment

-You’ve worked away on your CRO and now it’s time to run some tests.
+Now it’s time to run some tests.
 Unfortunately, they didn’t produce the results you were hoping for.
 So, what to do now?

-Approaching your CRO testing phase like a science experiment is the best way to reframe this stage of your business’s web presence overhaul.
+Approaching your data-driven creative redesign testing phase like a science experiment is the best way to reframe this stage of your business’s web presence overhaul.
 There’s a real wealth of information to glean from poor or unexpected results.
 Take the opportunity to reassess your assumptions, question your strategies, and recalibrate accordingly.
 Then, try again.
 Successful CRO testing absolutely demands an empirical, inquisitive perspective in order to benefit your business’s CRO in the long run.

 For example, your business might believe that the best way to attract future clients is through featured video content on your landing page.
 Your team assumes that future clients want their first interactions with your business to be through flashy, well-produced video clips.
 But what if future clients are actually looking to find quick answers for their questions?
 Or download an e-brochure they can share at their next meeting?
 Or just speak with you one-on-one?
 The differences between assumptions about user activity and reality are clearly revealed through critical CRO testing—and that includes disappointing results.